weismanm12/Online-Retailer-Marketing-Metrics-and-KPIs/README.md

 <a name="eda"><a/>
 ## Exploratory Data Analysis (EDA)

-To gain a general sense of of the companies sales, EDA was performed.
+To gain a general sense of of the company's sales, EDA was performed.
 See some key takeaways from this process below:

 ### Distribution of Single-Order Revenue and Cost of Goods Sold